codemix/oauth2yii/README.md

 This action is required by all grant types.
 It's available as an [action class](http://www.yiiframework.com/doc/guide/1.1/en/basics.controller#action) that you can configure in any controller you want.
-We recommend to create a `OauthController` and import the action as follows.
+We recommend to create an `OAuthController` and import the action as follows.

 ```php